 The Vega architecture is capable of scaling right up to a maximum of 512TB as the virtual address space available to the graphics silicon.
 Nobody tell Chris Roberts or we won’t see Star Citizen this side of the 22nd Century.

-This version of the RX Vega 64 isn’t quite the top-end iteration of the consumer Vega GPU range; AMD have also created a liquid-chilled version with an all-in-one water-cooling unit attached to its metallic shroud.
+This version of the RX Vega 64 isn’t quite the top-end iteration of the consumer Vega GPU range; AMD has also created a liquid-chilled version with an all-in-one water-cooling unit attached to its metallic shroud.
 That card is almost identical in specification to this standard RX Vega 64, except from the wetware version gets a higher base clockspeed and a much higher boost clock too.
-And, y’know, is a bit less blowy as well.
+And, y’know, is a bit less blowy as well, and pretty tough to find.

 Other than that, the two full-spec GPUs sing from the same specs sheet.
 That means they’re both sporting the same Vega 10 silicon, with 12.5bn transistors packed into its pretty massive 486mm2 die, with the smallest working on the 14nm FinFET lithography.
 It’s worth noting here that part of the reason the chip is so damned big is because it’s got two 4GB stacks of HBM2 directly on-die, rather than arrayed around the outside of the GPU on the circuit board as is more traditional.